MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 External Fonts
 --------------

-A `VectorFont`_ font can be stored in an :ref:`external memory<chapter.microej.applicationResources>`.
+To fetch fonts from external memory, the application must pre-register the :ref:`external Font resources<chapter.microej.applicationResources>`.
-The management of this kind of font may be different than the *internal* images and can require some allocations in runtime memory.
+The management of this kind of font may be different than the *internal* images and may require some allocations in the runtime memory.
 For more details about the external font management, refers to the VEE Port Guide chapter :ref:`section_vg_font_external`.